-The oven control board/circuit board controls most functions of the oven.
-It can even diagnose faulty parts with error codes that will display on the touchpad..
+The oven’s circuit board controls most functions of the oven.
+It can even diagnose faulty parts with error codes that will display on your GE ovens touchpad.

-When replacing your bad oven control board with a new control board, it is a good practice to have the new replacement board out of its packaging or box and to hold it in front of the old board so that you can examine both of the oven circuit boards and make certain that they are the same before pulling any wires loose from the existing board and replacing.
+When replacing a bad oven circuit board with a new board, it is a good practice to have the new replacement board out of its packaging or box and to hold it in front of the old board so that you can examine both of the oven circuit boards and make certain that they are the same before pulling any wires loose from the existing board and replacing.

-Now that you are sure that both of the boards are the same you can transfer the wires from the old board to the new control board.
+Now that you are sure that both of the boards are the same you can transfer the wires from the old board to the new circuit board.

-Once you have transferred all of the wires from the old control board to the new replacement control board you will need to replace the oven console or control panel, turn the power source back on.
-You will then need to program the new oven control board, following the instructions for the make and model of your oven.
+Once you have transferred all of the wires from the old control board to the new replacement circuit board you will need to replace the oven console or control panel, turn the power source back on.
+You will then need to program the new oven circuit board, following the instructions for your oven model.